Alfred Carver: Career

-In Carver's time, the college, despite a growing reputation, was the constant focus of pressure by the Charity Commissioners and other parties (including the Board of Governors and the outlying parishes named in Edward Alleyn's will) to reorganise it and divert much of its endowment to other schemes.
-Canon Carver resisted these pressures for many years finally winning an appeal in 1876 at the highest possible point (the Privy Council) where Lord Selbourne ruled in his favour.
+In Carver's time, Alleyn’s College of God’s Gift, or perhaps more to the point; its income and assets, were the constant focus of attention of both the Charity Commissioners, and other parties (including its own Board of Governors, and the outlying parishes named in Edward Alleyn's original Statutes and Ordinances for his original Corporation) and under pressure to reorganise itself, and divert much of its income to other schemes.
+Canon Carver resisted these pressures for many years, finally winning an appeal in 1876 at the highest possible point (the Privy Council) where Lord Selbourne ruled in his favour.
 In 1882, the Charity Commissioners finally issued a scheme which Canon Carver found acceptable.
 This passed into law by Act of Parliament and resulted in the Upper and Lower schools being officially split into separate institutions.
-The Upper School became Dulwich College (officially for the first time) and the Lower became Alleyn's School.
+The Upper School was renamed Dulwich College (The term now used officially for the first time) and the Lower; Alleyn's School.
 Both schools remained within the Alleyn's College of God's Gift charitable foundation.
-Canon Carver retired at this point, being the first headmaster to be both appointed and retired by Act of Parliament.
+Canon Carver retired at this point (he wished to demonstrate his motives had been altruistic, and in any case, his working relationship by now with the Board of Governors was disfunctional.), as such being the first headmaster to be both appointed and retired by Act of Parliament.
+(The position of Master of Alleyn’s College was demised; its functions taken up by a second “educational” Board of Governors.
+Subsequent Headmasters of the Upper School are now known as “Masters of the College”; an allusion to the position of Master replaced by Governors on the passing of the 1857 “Dulwich College” Act.)

 As a cleric, he had been ordained as a deacon in 1853 and a priest in 1854.
 He was the curate of St Olave, Old Jewry from 1854 to 1857 and in 1861 received his Doctorate of Divinity.
 In 1882 he was made the Honorary Canon of Rochester.

 He also served as chairman of James Allen's Girls' School, another of the foundation schools of which Dulwich College is a part, and he was Vice President of the Royal Naval School, Eltham.

 Carver died at "Lynnhurst", his home in Streatham, on 25 July 1909.
 He is remembered at Dulwich College by the organ in the Great Hall, a wing of the old school library and reredos of the chapel.
 A temporary boarding house was also named after him.
 He was buried at West Norwood Cemetery where he has an elaborate memorial, near the former site of the episcopal chapel.
-A portrait of Carver by Samuel Melton Melton Fisher,R.A.,O.A., painted in 1882 is in the collection of Dulwich Picture Gallery.
+A portrait of Carver by Samuel Melton Melton Fisher, R.A., O.A., painted in 1882 is in the collection of Dulwich Picture Gallery.